awkward/Ocarina/README.md

 # Introduction

-Hi, we're Awkward.
-We were looking for a way to visualize information behind links to present these in our iOS reddit client called Beam.
+Hi, we're <a href="https://awkward.co/" target="_blank">Awkward</a>.
+We were looking for a way to visualize information behind links to present these in our iOS reddit client called <a href="https://beamreddit.com/" target="_blank">Beam</a>.
 We initially used a server to receive metadata, but the server became quite crowded with calls.
 We built Ocarina as a solution to that problem.
 Fallbacks for basic HTML tags and Twitter card information make this metadata fetcher unique.
 We welcome you to use Ocarina for your own projects.

 # Features